ReMon-MVEE/ReMon/README.md

 sudo make install
 ```

-### Building the IP-MON glibc

-**IP-MON** requires some minor modifications to glibc to work properly.
-The glibc binaries **GHUMVEE** ships with do not have the necessary modifications so you'll have to build glibc yourself.
-Please refer to the "Further Tinkering" > "Building GHUMVEE-ready glibc and libpthreads libraries" for instructions on how to build a GHUMVEE and IP-MON-ready glibc and libpthreads.

 ### Configuring the IP-MON policy

 The **IP-MON** syscall policy must be selected at the source level.
 You can do so by editing the /path/to/ReMon/IP-MON/MVEE_ipmon.h file.
 Here, you can edit the definition of `CURRENT_POLICY` to select your policy.